An airline card for businesses that spend big on gas, dining, office supplies and United flights.

 If your business spends heavily in certain categories, you might earn more rewards from a different card.
 For example, the Ink Business Preferred℠ credit card offers 3x points in categories like travel, shipping purchases and online advertising on up to $150,000 in combined purchases each card year, then 1x points.
 And the Business Platinum Card® from American Express offers 5x points on flights and prepaid hotels you book through American Express Travel.

 Compare business credit cards

 What size business is the United MileagePlus® Explorer Business Card good for?

 The United MileagePlus® Explorer Business Card can be a good pick for businesses of all sizes, mainly because it offers accelerated rewards in more categories than just airfare.
 For example, you can still earn significant miles if you often spend on gas or office supplies.
 That means you don’t have to take countless business flights just to earn strong rewards.

 Starting your second card year, the United MileagePlus® Explorer Business Card has a $95 annual fee.
 United miles are worth around 1.5 cents apiece.
-Given that rate, you need to earn around 6,335 miles — e.g., spend $3,168 in the card’s 2x-mile categories — to break even on the annual fee.
+Given that rate, you need to earn around 6,335 miles — or spend $3,168 in the card’s 2x-miles categories — to break even on the annual fee.

 What should I know before I apply?

 To apply for the United MileagePlus® Explorer Business Card, you must be:

 - At least 18 years old, or at least 19 years old if you’re a resident of Alabama or Nebraska.

 - A resident within the 50 United States or the District of Columbia.